- Protect the team’s valuable research data

 “The majority of cyber attacks originate through email, such as phishing emails that target people,” said Sleiman.
 “At KAUST, we believe that a combination of technology and our employees as a ‘human firewall’ is vital in keeping our valuable research secure from today’s cyber criminals.”

 “Unfortunately, in recent years several universities have been the target of cyber criminals,” he said.
 “These attacks target people, not necessarily the institution.
 That means putting people at the heart of our cybersecurity strategy was vital.
 We also needed to ensure we were keeping pace with the threats that are targeting our industry and adapt our solution to address this.”

 KAUST’s security team needed a security tool to detect inbound threats at high volume.
-They also needed a layered defense approach, to not only protect emails, but also fortify their “human firewall.”
+They also needed a layered defence approach, to not only protect emails, but also fortify their “human firewall”.

-The KAUST human firewall program augments technology by monitoring and classifying the behavior of users on the network, providing a score based on their behavior.
+The KAUST human firewall program augments technology by monitoring and classifying the behaviour of users on the network, providing a score based on their behaviour.
 For example, if a user has never clicked on a simulated or real phish or violated any security policies, then they would have a positive score.
 This approach provides insights that let the university group its users based on risk.